 Now, if we inspect the keywords, an incredible amount of information emerges.
 The “blood pressure cuff” phrase has a volume of around 69k but the competitor count is over 1,300.
 When compared to “blood pressure cuffs for home use” it's clear which keyword we should target.
 Simply adding “for home use” at the end of our keyword renders higher search volume and half the competition.

 There are also some other keywords with low competition yet respectable volume, such as “blood pressure monitor wrist cuff,” “manual blood pressure cuff,” and “blood pressure cuff manual.”
 It is important, however, to ensure you don't pick a keyword with volume and competition potential but no relation to your own product.
 For example, “stethoscope and blood pressure cuff sets” shows some great volume and low competition, but does our product actually provide a stethoscope in addition to the blood pressure cuff?
 If not, that's a recipe for product returns and disgruntled customers.

 The Keyword Wizard also provides an Export button.
-This way, you can select specific keywords from the recommended list and save them to your computer, and sort or analyze them in other software like Excel.
+This way, you can select specific keywords from the recommended list and save them on your computer, and sort or analyze them in other software like Excel.

 The easiest way to find low-competition keywords is by clicking the Competitors filter.
 That brings the lower or higher competition keywords to the top.

 It's also possible to send the lower volume keywords to the top if you'd like to exclude a bunch of keywords that make little sense to target.